izzyacademy/kafka-powered-realtime-search/README.md

 # Kafka-Powered Realtime Search

-Welcome.
+Welcome to Kafka-Powered Realtime Search.
 In this tutorial, we walk you through how to use Kafka Connect to sync up datastores with your search stores such as ElasticSearch.

 ## Setting up the Relative Volumes for Kafka and MySQL